computefoundation/gnu-linux-shell-scripting.packaged-solutions/webutil/README.md

 # Webutil

-Open one or more URLs by alias, search query or directly.
+Open one or more URLs by alias, search query or directly in a web browser.

 This utility works with multiple web browsers.